jamessutton600613-png/GQR/GQR^NEWS.md

 This is an important milestone because it connects:

-- abstract programme formalism,
+- Abstract programme formalism,
-- published collider measurements,
+- Published collider measurements,
 - Monte Carlo validation,
-- and a compact geometric representation
+- And a compact geometric representation

 within a single, reproducible case study.
 In plain terms: the programme now has a direct collider-data proof of viability.

 ---